ywkim312/bounding-box-on-the-map/README.md

    - Click and drag on the map to draw a rectangular bounding box
    - The bounding box will appear in red color
 3. **View Coordinates**: After drawing a bounding box, the coordinates of all four corners will be displayed in the control panel
+4. **API Integration**: When a bounding box is drawn, the application automatically sends the coordinates to the building inventory API

 ## Technical Details